kcummings/kgrep/README.md

 If in search mode, any matches are treated as Pickups for later reference. *Subject* can contain Pickups.
 See Pickup explanation below.

 ## CommandFile
-The power of kgrep can be maximized by placing commands in a *CommandFile*.
+Commands can be consolidated into a *CommandFile*.

-Commands can be stacked into one string and supplied on the command line or stored in a file and given as the first argument on the command line.
+Commands can be stacked as one string and supplied on the command line or stored in a file and given as the first argument on the command line.
 Commands are stacked using the ";" stacking character, e.g. "dog~cat; h(..)~cold" contains two Normal Commands.
 The stacking character cannot be overridden.

-The *CommandFile* can contain any of the four commands in any order.
+The *CommandFile* can contain any of the kgrep commands in any order.

-There is no practical limit to the number of Commands that can be in a CommandFile or command line.
+Other than memory, there is no limit to the number of Commands that can be in a CommandFile or command line.
 Commands are processed in the order given.
 See SampleReplacementFile.txt for examples of *ReplacementCommands* in a file.

 Leading and trailing spaces are removed from these fields.
 If you want to include leading or trailing spaces, enclose the string in double quotes, i.e. " world ".
 The enclosing double quotes will not be included as part of the search field but the blanks will be included.